About the M2N research group

 Welcome to the Molecular Materials and Nanosystems (M2N) research group.
 The M2N group is an interdepartmental research group at the Eindhoven University of Technology (TU/e), active in the Departments of Applied Physics and Chemical Engineering and Chemistry.
 It brings together researchers from these two fields and aims at establishing a coherent research and educational program on the physics and chemistry of functional nanostructured organic and inorganic molecular materials and devices.

-Gaël Heintges will defend his PhD thesis "Influencing the photovoltaic properties and aggregation of diketopyrrolopyrrole based polymers via structural modification" in room 0.710 of Atlas at 13:30
+Congratulations to Dr. ir.
+Gaël Heintges, who successfully defended his PhD thesis "Influencing the photovoltaic properties and aggregation of diketopyrrolopyrrole based polymers via structural modification".

 A warm welcome to Mahyar Taherpour who started his PhD today.

 Congratulations to Christoph Hauenstein for winning the award for best talk at Krutyń summer school 2019